 It is expected that most all epibenthic invertebrates that form the base of juvenile salmon prey resources will be eliminated within the previously authorized dredge footprint.
-Multiple studies in Puget Sound indicate that this will be temporary, and the recolonization of the community will be rapid (see Section 4.4 Habitat and Biota Disturbances).
+Multiple studies in Puget Sound indicate this will be temporary, and the recolonization of the community will be rapid (see Section 4.4).
 This temporary loss of epibenthic production at the project site has been permanently offset by similar or greater epibenthic production at the Port's Union Slough Salt Marsh restoration site.